Goytai/ReactNativeWebBoilerplate/README.md

 - 🧪 **Jest** for testing
 - 🔥 **Fast Refresh** for development
 - 📦 **Node.js 18+** support
+- 🔄 **Full native module support** (no Expo limitations)

 ## 🚀 Getting Started

 > **Note**: Make sure you have completed the [Set Up Your Environment](https://reactnative.dev/docs/set-up-your-environment) guide before proceeding.

+> **Prerequisites**: This project requires the React Native CLI development environment, not Expo.
+Make sure you have Android Studio and/or Xcode properly configured for native development.

 ## Step 1: Start the Development Server